BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

 # Build solutions powered by real time analytics using Azure Stream Analytics and Azure Data Explorer

-Looking to help your customers make business decisions with immediate impact based on real-time terabyte/petabyte of data in seconds?
-In this session, you will build a near-real-time analytical solution with Azure Data Explorer (ADX), which supports interactive adhoc queries of terabyte/petabyte data.
+Are you looking to help your customers make business decisions with immediate impact based on real-time terabytes or petabytes of data in seconds?
+In this session, you will build a near-real-time analytical solution with Azure Data Explorer (ADX), which supports interactive ad-hoc queries of large amounts of data.

-Walk away with a solution for your frustrated customers, so they can make immediate and impactful business decisions from their data using ADX.

  **Contents**